JacobYim/CSE442-BuyNSell/README.md

 >```
 > 5. Enjoy it.

+> # Heroku #
+> 1. Please signup for the Heroku.
+> 2. install heroku from [heroku website](https://devcenter.heroku.com/articles/heroku-cli#download-and-install) with following the instruction.

 # How to Run the Server with the Docker #

 > 1. Downloads the codes of this repository and move to the directory.